Programmes / Bachelors Programmes / Bachelor of Science in Business Management / Module Descriptors – Business Management

 Project management is an interdisciplinary subject area with wide industrial and commercial application.
 The skills to manage projects successfully are required by more and more employers.
 This module develops a practical understanding of projects and develops the ability to plan and manage a small to medium-sized project to its successful conclusion.

-This module aims to provide students with an in-depth understanding of some of the main forces that are shaping international business.
-These include the increasing globalisation of business activity (understood as the increasing integration of business activity at the level of both firm and nation state); the new forms of business organisation that multinationals (MNEs) use to capture business opportunities; and the challenges presented to western MNEs by the rise of MNEs in emerging economies such as China and India.
+The module aims to provide students with an in-depth understanding of some of the main forces that are shaping international business.
+These include: the increasing rganization of business activity (understood as the increasing integration of business activity at the level of both firm and nation state); the new forms of business rganization that multinationals (MNEs) use to capture business opportunities; and the rise of MNEs in emerging economies such as countries in the Middle East, as well as China and India.

 Block 11, 1st and 2nd floor, Dubai International Academic City PO Box 345015, Dubai, UAE